 Difference Between Artists and Designers When it Comes to Creation

-Creating as an Artists or a Designer?
-Do you follow paths or make your own ones.
+Creating as an Artist or a Designer?
+Do you follow paths or make your own?.
 Is either of the choices here better than the other?
 We will try to take a look into the designing process from different standpoints and ask various people about their opinions on the subject.
 Our goal will be to find the pros and cons of these approaches and find their respective target audiences and finally, to find you in it all.